 #4 Vestibular Neuronitis

-This is often confused as being the same as labyrinthitis because it involves inflammation resulting in vertigo during or following many of the same types of illnesses.
+Many people mistake this as the same condition as labyrinthitis as they both involve inflammation resulting in vertigo.
 However, instead of the inflammation being in the inner ear, it affects the vestibular nerve that carries signals from the ear to the brain.
 As a result, vertigo attacks can be severe.

 #5 Meniere’s Disease